nsidc/qgreenland/doc/tutorials/analyze-ice-sheet-volume.md

 ![results_viewer](/_images/results_viewer.jpg)

 The results file will contain information from the run, including which file was analyzed, the calculated volume, pixel count, and total area.
-If you have succuessfully run the analysis, the results should show that the Green- land ice sheet has a volume of 2,942,360,633,311,806 m<sup>3</sup>, or about 2.9 million km<sup>3</sup>.
+If one shave succuessfully run the analysis, the results should show that the Greenland ice sheet has a volume of 2,942,360,633,311,806 m<sup>3</sup>, or about 2.9 million km<sup>3</sup>.